Financial Aid

 2. A student’s eligibility is terminated at the point when maximum time frame parameters have been met.
 Generally, limitations are: 98 attempted credits for an Associate degree, 186 attempted credits for a bachelor’s degree, or 60 attempted credits for an undecided degree seeking student.
 Graduate student eligibility expires at 68 attempted credits.
 Transfer credits will affect these time frames.

 4. Students whose status is “Termination” will not be considered for aid while in the “Termination” status.
-A student’s file will be reviewed and an award letter produced when a student is re-instated.
+A student’s file will be reviewed and a financial aid offer produced when a student is re-instated.

 5. This policy is applicable to all students receiving institutionally administered aid.
 Any federal, state, and institutional aid (including scholarships, fee waivers, work-study and loans) are included in this policy.
 MSU-N Staff waivers are the only exception.
 The eligibility of students may be reviewed at any time during the semester.